JM0327/JM0327/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am Bella (Jiaming) from China.
-Master student in BA orientation at HEC Lausanne.
+I am Jiaming from China.
+A Master student in Business Analytics graduated from HEC Lausanne, Switzerland.